16 Brutally Honest Signs You’re the Reason Your Marriage Failed

 Getty Images

-Work, kids, hobbies — they’re all important, but did they always come before your partner?
-If you always put other aspects of your life ahead of your marriage, you may have inadvertently sent the message that your relationship wasn’t a priority.
+Work, kids, and hobbies are all important, but did they always come before your partner?
+If you always put other aspects of your life ahead of your marriage, you probably sent the message that your relationship was just an afterthought.
+It’s easy to hide behind being busy, but when your spouse feels like they’re fourth or fifth on your to-do list, they eventually stop trying to get your attention altogether.

 2. You stopped making an effort with your appearance.